-However, oil spots (0.05 to 0.25 inch in diameter) were observed twice in the concrete channel in A-Main drainage way 11 during the monitoring period, once in the mid-section of the A-Main drainage way and once in the mid-section of the A-365E drainage ways.
+Oil spots (0.05 to 0.25 inch in diameter) were observed twice in the concrete channel in A-Main drainage way12 during the October through December 2013 monitoring period, once in the mid-section of the A-Main drainage way and once in the mid-section of the A-365E drainage ways.
+To characterize the oil spots observed in the drainage ways, two samples of sheens, each with an oil spot, were collected from the A-Main drainage way on January 24 and 26, 2014.
+The chemical composition of these two sheen samples indicated that they do not resemble crude oil from the Pegasus Pipeline.